hydroper-jet/lang/spec/1.0/source/src/overview/jetxml-components.md

 ## Initialization

-JetWork imposes no restrictions for the JetXML constructor and it may be defined as a normal constructor:
+JetWork imposes no restrictions for the JetXML component constructor and it may be defined as a normal constructor:

 ```xml
 <k:Container xmlns="jetxml" xmlns:k="org.k" className="org.example.Example">